tmulligan98/ase-project-backend/README.md

 Test coverage is measured using `pytest-cov` and reported on any new MR.

 ## Contributing
+Please make your own branch!

-Contribution must be done via Pull Requests and merge with the `development` branch.
+Contribution must be done via Pull Requests and merge with the `main` branch.
 This allows us to do code review, but also run unit tests and linting checks on the code itself.

 Commit messages must try to follow the [conventional commits message format](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).